Dr. James K. Liu is the Director of the Center for Cerebrovascular, Skull

 skills training, virtual surgical simulation, pituitary tumor biology,

-and clinical outcomes after skull base surgery.
+and clinical outcomes after skull base and cerebrovascular surgery.

 Dr. Liu is an active member of the American Association of Neurological